Clemson-Software-Engineering/spotify-mini-player/README.md

 Project is: in progress (pre alpha)

 ## User Stories
-Below is the link to the user stories for this project https://github.com/Clemson-Software-Engineering/spotify-mini-player/issues
+Here is the link to the user stories for this project https://github.com/Clemson-Software-Engineering/spotify-mini-player/issues

 ## Inspiration